petrelharp/pyslim/docs/introduction.md

 population at various points during a simulation *as well as* the complete genomic ancestry.
 Furthermore, SLiM can "load" a saved tree sequence file to recreate the exact state of the population at the time it was saved.
-To do this, SLiM has added several additional types of information to the basic tree sequence file.
+To do this, SLiM stores some additional information in the basic tree sequence file.

 ## Overview